MartinMiles/xm-cloud/README.md

  - [Customizing Coveo Atomic with Headless](https://www.getfishtank.com/insights/customizing-coveo-atomic-with-headless) - Detailed guide to integrating headless technology with Coveo Atomic for a tailored, high‑performance search interface.
  - [How to Control the Content in Coveo's Excerpt Field](https://www.getfishtank.com/insights/how-to-control-the-content-in-coveos-excerpt-field) - Learn techniques for managing and customizing the excerpt field in Coveo search results to improve content relevancy and user engagement.
  - [How to Edit Excerpts in Coveo Atomic for React](https://www.getfishtank.com/insights/how-to-edit-excerpts-in-coveo-atomic-for-react) - Step‑by‑step guide to customize and refine excerpt display in Coveo Atomic when using React, enhancing search result presentation.
+ - [How to Use Coveo Smart Snippets](https://www.getfishtank.com/insights/how-to-use-coveo-smart-snippets) - Discover how to implement and configure Coveo Smart Snippets to improve search result relevance and boost user engagement.

+## Data Architecture

+ - [Data Sharing Between XM Cloud Renderings with Next.js](https://www.getfishtank.com/insights/data-sharing-between-xm-cloud-renderings-with-nextjs) - Step‑by‑step guide to implementing data sharing techniques between renderings in XM Cloud using Next.js for a more cohesive content management experience.
+ - [Wildcard Items in Sitecore XM Cloud](https://www.getfishtank.com/insights/wildcard-items-in-sitecore-xm-cloud) - Explore how wildcard items can extend and simplify content structure in a Sitecore XM Cloud project.
+ - [Why You Need a New Components Folder in Your Headless Sitecore Solution](https://www.getfishtank.com/insights/why-you-need-a-new-components-folder-in-your-headless-sitecore-solution) - Discover the benefits of reorganizing your headless Sitecore project with a dedicated components folder for improved maintainability.

 ## Debugging

+ - [The Ultimate Guide of Sitecore JSS Debug Logs](https://www.getfishtank.com/insights/the-ultimate-guide-of-sitecore-jss-debug-logs) - Comprehensive guide to debugging Sitecore JSS projects, offering best practices for analyzing logs and troubleshooting issues effectively.

 ## Development

  - [A Sitecore Developer's Resolution for 2025](https://www.getfishtank.com/insights/a-sitecore-developers-resolution-for-2025) - Roadmap for Sitecore developers in 2025, focusing on XM Cloud, Next.js, improved authoring experiences, and community engagement.
  - [Using Feature Flags in Sitecore: A Practical Example](https://www.getfishtank.com/insights/using-feature-flags-in-sitecore---a-practical-example) - Safeguard your Sitecore deployments: a hands‑on guide to feature flags with JSS and Next.js.
  - [Using Feature Flags for Safer Front‑End Releases](https://www.getfishtank.com/insights/using-feature-flags-for-safer-front-end-releases) - How to deploy front‑end changes gradually with feature flags, minimizing risk while integrating Sitecore and Next.js.
+ - [Two Simple Ways to Improve Your JSS XM Cloud Code](https://www.getfishtank.com/insights/two-simple-ways-to-improve-your-jss-xm-cloud-code) - Discover two practical techniques to enhance code quality and performance in your JSS XM Cloud projects.
+ - [Working with the New XM Cloud Local Development Setup for Disconnected Offline Mode](https://www.getfishtank.com/insights/working-with-the-new-xm-cloud-local-development-setup-for-disconnected-offline-mode) - Learn how to configure and work in a disconnected offline mode using the new XM Cloud local development setup.

 ## DevOps